The extremal point process of branching Brownian motion in $\mathbb{R}^d$: Proof of Theorem (equivalence of Zinfty and Dinfty )

 Finally, using \eqref{eqn:farContrib} and \eqref{eqn:unifContinu}, we obtain that

-uniformly in $\psi \in \S^{d-1}$ and $x \in [\epsilon L, \sqrt{2} L - K \log L]$.
-The upper bound for $x \in [\sqrt{2} L - K \log L, \sqrt{2} L + K \log L]$ is obtained using \eqref{eqn:upperbound} and \eqref{eqn:unifContinu}. \end{proof}
+uniformly in $\psi \in \S^{d-1}$ and $y \in [\epsilon L, \sqrt{2} L - K \log L]$.
+The upper bound for $y \in [\sqrt{2} L - K \log L, \sqrt{2} L + K \log L]$ is obtained using \eqref{eqn:upperbound} and \eqref{eqn:unifContinu}. \end{proof}

-Next, we show that particles that are not in the window $I_L^{\win}$ (defined in Section~\ref{subsec:trajectories}) at time $L$ do not contribute to the left-hand side of~\eqref{eqn:equiv-of-deriv-mtgs}. \begin{lemma} \begin{proof} Let $Z_L'$ denote the expression on the left-hand side of the above display, and fix $\ep >0$.
+Next, we show that particles that are not in the window $I_L^{\win}$ (defined in Section~\ref{subsec:trajectories}) at time $L$ do not contribute to the left-hand side of~\eqref{eqn:equiv-of-deriv-mtgs}. \begin{lemma} For any $x \in \R^d$,

+\begin{proof} For economy of notation, we prove this lemma for $x =0$.
+It will be abundantly clear that the same proof applies to an arbitrary $x$.

+Let $Z_L'$ denote the expression on the left-hand side of the above display, and fix $\ep >0$.
 From a union bound, the many-to-one lemma (Lemma~\ref{lem:many-to-one}), the Bessel density at time $L$ \eqref{eqn:bessel-density}, and standard estimates of Gaussian integrals, it follows that there exists a constant $K_d > 0$ depending only on the dimension $d$ such that

 For brevity, let us write $B(L) := \sqrt{2}L+ K_d\log L$.
 Then, using the Markov inequality and the many-to-one lemma (Lemma~\ref{lem:many-to-one}), we have

 where the $o_L(1)$ term comes from~\eqref{eqn:parabola-ub}.
 We now integrate over the density $p_L^R(0,\cdot)$ of $R_L$, so that the last display is given by